The Marvel Cinematic Universe (MCU) kicks off its highly anticipated Phase Four slate of films with Black Widow on 9 July 2021.

 Whether you’re a die-hard MCU fan or just getting into Marvel’s amazing cinematic universe, we have everything you want to know about the first standalone adventure for Scarlett Johansson's alpha-female Avenger.

-Join us as we enter the Red Room and unravel the origins of Natasha Romanoff...
+Book your tickets, then join us as we enter the Red Room and unravel the origins of Natasha Romanoff...

 Having been delayed twice already due to global events, Black Widow is finally due for release in the UK on 9 July 2021.